 7) What is trade dress?

-A trade dress refers to a visual appearance of a product and/or packaging material that serves as a signal of the product's source.
+- A trade dress refers to the visual appearance of a product and/or packaging material that serves as a signal of the product's source.

 8) What is a counterfeit?

-A counterfeit is a replica of a product from another company that includes a copy of a trademark and other features.
+- A counterfeit is a replica of a product from another company that includes a copy of a trademark and other features.
+A counterfeit is usually designed, intentionally or not, to deceive a consumer about the manufacturer or source of the product.

 9) Do I need an attorney to register a trademark?

-You don't have to hire a lawyer, but doing so can help your case.
+- You don't have to hire a lawyer, but doing so can help your case.
 Experienced attorneys know what makes a strong trademark and can help you file the right paperwork to protect your intellectual property.
-You'll have a higher rate of success if you get help from an attorney and the process may be much faster.
+You'll have a higher rate of success, and better protection, if you get help from an attorney.
+Additionally, the process may be much faster and smoother.

 Flat Fee Pricing - Straightforward for Patents and Trademarks.